tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

         _ -> Nothing
 ```

-We use the very handy `pluck` once again, in order to both match against
+We use the very handy `pluck` once again, in order to match against
-the right kind of literal token, and pick out the data alongside it.
+the right kind of literal token, and pick out the data it contains.
 We then
 make sure to wrap this data in the right kind of literal for our AST.
 Int literals become `IntLiteral i`, strings `StringLiteral s`, bools `BoolLiteral b`,
 as we went over before.